logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Service Contact Practitioner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A Service Contact Practitioner is a Practitioner who provides clinical support to a client during a specific Service Contact.
+More than one Practitioner can be involved in a single contact, and there can, and typically will, be different combinations of Service Contact Practitioners for different Service Contacts throughout a single Episode.
+A particular Practitioner must be personally involved to be counted as a Service Contact Practitioner so a case manager or care co-ordinator, for example, who has overall responsibility for a client's treatment but is not personally involved with a specific contact is not a Service Contact Practitioner.
-Service Contacts can have more than one practitioner.
-Practitioners are linked to Service Contacts through Service Contact Practitioner.

-One (and only one) practitioner must be specified as the Primary Practitioner for each Service Contact.
+Service Contacts can have more than one Practitioner.
+They should be individually listed by a Practitioner Key in Service Contact Practitioner records.
+One (and only one) practitioner must be identified as the primary practitioner in the set of Service Contact Practitioner records that apply to the same Service Contact.

 See :ref:`service-contact-practitioner-data-elements` for the data elements for a service contact practitioner.